danliris/com-danliris-service-finishing-printing/README.md

  ┃ ┗ Com.Danliris.Service.Finishing.Printing.Test.csproj.user
 ```

+**TestResults**

+- Collections of files generated by the system for purposes of unit test code coverage.

+**ProductionDbContext.cs**

+This file contain context class that derives from DbContext in entity framework.
+DbContext is an important class in Entity Framework API.
+It is a bridge between domain or entity classes and the database.
+DbContext and context class  is the primary class that is responsible for interacting with the database.

+**File Program.cs**

+Important class that contains the entry point to the application.
+The file has the Main() method used to run the application and it is used to create an instance of WebHostBuilder for creating a host for the application.
+The Startup class to be used by the application is specified in the Main method.

+**File Startup.cs**

+This file contains Startup class.
+The Startup class configures services and the app's request pipeline.Optionally includes a ConfigureServices method to configure the app's services.
+A service is a reusable component that provides app functionality.
+Services are registered in ConfigureServices and consumed across the app via dependency injection (DI) or ApplicationServices.This class also Includes a Configure method to create the app's request processing pipeline.

 **File .travis.yml**

 Travis CI is configured by adding a file named .travis.yml.
 This file in a YAML format text file, located in root directory of the repository.
 This file specifies the programming language used, the desired building and testing environment (including dependencies which must be installed before the software can be built and tested), and various other parameters